iamPres/iamPres/README.md

 - Full-Stack Developer
 - Interested in Reinforcement Learning, DevOps, Typescript, and Cloud Computing
 - Currently building [Cellular Automata](https://www.techtarget.com/searchenterprisedesktop/definition/cellular-automaton#:~:text=A%20cellular%20automaton%20(CA)%20is,the%20states%20of%20neighboring%20cells.) compute shaders in Unity
-- Learning Bitbucket CD Pipelines and Kubernetes Deployment Optimization
+- Learning Kubernetes Continuous Delivery with Flux and Terraform
 - Based in Dallas, TX

 ## I'm Most Proficient with ...